 If the officer approves your application, then you may stay in Canada.
 However, you need to carefully read the conditions attached to the new status, including but not limited to the date that you need to leave Canada.

 If they refuse your application, you need to leave Canada immediately.
-However, you could consider hiring a lawyer and file for judicial review.
+However, you could consider hiring a lawyer and filing for judicial review.
 Some potential options could be a TRP or an H&C application.
 Of course, you must meet the criteria.

 If you wish, we help you with your restoration application, fill out the following contact form, and we will get back to you as soon as possible.
 Of course, you could use this form for any other issues you are facing.
 However, for the restoration of status, select “Expired Status.”
 Alternatively, you could fill out our assessment form or book a consultation session with me.